Visit

 Join us in our mission to cultivate a well-rounded perspective.
 Email aimsread@aims.edu to learn more or get involved.

-But the journey doesn't end with the last page of the book.
-Throughout the year, the Aims Read team has a series of workshops, mini-discussion groups, and guest speakers planned.
-These will provide rich opportunities to deepen our understanding and continue the conversation.
-We also provide resources to help faculty weave the themes of the book into their classroom discussions.
+The journey never ends with the last page of the book.
+Throughout the year, the Aims Read team will host a series of book club-style events.
+These will provide rich opportunities to deepen our understanding, connect with one another and have conversations.
+We will also provide resources to help employees and faculty weave the themes of the book into their workspaces and classrooms - stay tuned!

 Upcoming Aims Read Events